 Latest News & Updates

-As Monsignor Halfacre announced on Sunday, this coming weekend (June 6th & 7th), we will be resuming Masses inside the church.
+Masses have resumed inside the church.
 Seating will be available on a first come, first serve basis.
 Ushers will be on hand to seat you so that proper distancing can be maintained while at the same time using the space effectively.
-If you are unable to be seated or are uncomfortable attending an indoor Mass, we will still be offering outdoor Masses.
+If you are unable to be seated or are uncomfortable attending an indoor Mass, we will still be offering outdoor or online Masses streamed on our YouTube Channel.
+Please see the schedule below.

 As a reminder, Bishop Jenky has dispensed all Catholics in our diocese from the obligation to attend Sunday Mass.
 Those who are sick or whose health makes them vulnerable to the coronavirus are urged to remain home.
 We will still be streaming Masses on our Youtube Channel.